COVID: Israel bans travel to US amid omicron concerns | DW | 20.12.2021

 Israel closed its borders to all foreigners on November 28 in a bid to stem the spread of the new omicron variant of the coronavirus

-Israel announced on Monday that its citizens would be banned from travelling to the US without special permission as of Tuesday.
+Israel announced on Monday that its citizens would be banned from traveling to the US without special permission as of Tuesday.

-A statement issued by Prime Minister Naftali Bennett's office cited concerns over the spread of the omicron variant of the coronavirus as the reason for the ban.
+A statement issued by Prime Minister Naftali Bennett's office cited concerns over the spread of the omicron variant of the coronavirus as the reason for the ban, which also now includes Germany, Italy, Belgium, Hungary, Morocco, Portugal, Canada, Switzerland and

 Since it was first reported in November in South Africa, the omicron variant has been identified in dozens of countries.
 The spread of the variant has prompted many countries to reimpose travel restrictions and other measures.